Mailings

 The classic use for this feature is to send call alerts slowly enough to avoid lots of your users getting a busy signal.
 It may also be useful if you are sending users to a partner with limited network or server resources.

-If your mailing is a timed send (sending to users in their local time zone or using a merge query/merge file), the Max emails/sec feature will be used to automatically distribute send times to obey the limit you set.
+If your mailing is a timed send (sending to users in their local time zone or scheduled), the Max emails/sec feature will be used to automatically distribute send times to obey the limit you set.

 Automatic Subject Line Testing